-3.15 OK Kev
+3.15 OK Key l

 The primary function of the OK key is confirmation of a change or selection.
 Additionally, the OK key also toggles the Hot Menu area to a large digits display while in measurement mode, and rotates the A-Scan display area horizontally to a 2.7" view, if the LANDSCAPE menu option is enabled.
-If the CMX2-DL is displaying a grid or sequential log, the OK key toggles an advance to row number specified.
+If the FX70 is displaying a grid log, the OK key toggles an advance to row number option.

-The ESC key is used in conjunction with the , and EDIT functions to move the cursor left, or as an escape from function.
-If the CMX2-DL is displaying a grid or sequential log, the ESC key toggles the display options: Digits, RF, RECT, and B-Scan views.
+3.16 ESC Key The ESC key is used in conjunction with the $(\Xi)$ , $(\clubsuit)$ , and EDIT functions as a back or escape function.
+If the FX70 is displaying a grid or sequential log, the key toggles the display options: Digits, RF, RECT, and B-Scan views.